 This investment exposes the company to other substantial minority interests in a diversified collection of businesses in a fashion similar to that of a Russian doll (open one up and more emerge).

-Since these primary investees, all of which are profitable sans one on a standalone basis I might add, are all small to mid-size “quoted” companies, they are not as greatly affected by overall market conditions as enterprises which are larger constituents of the LSE.
+Since these primary investees, all of which are profitable sans one on a standalone basis I might add, are all small to mid-size “quoted” companies, they are not as greatly affected by overall market conditions as enterprises that are larger constituents of the LSE.

 Also, the diversified nature of their operations as outlined at the outset of this article offsets at least some of the risk to LFI of one or another precipitously declining due to general market and economic conditions in Europe.

-Reflecting on the illiquid nature of LFI’s shares, I think it much preferable for management to also be substantial owners of a company rather than simply “hired hands”, this way its long-term interests can be fully aligned with that of independent shareholders.
+Reflecting on the illiquid nature of LFI’s shares, I think it is much preferable for management to also be substantial owners of a company rather than simply “hired hands”, this way its long-term interests can be fully aligned with that of independent shareholders.

-While the term “growth company” is dandled about rather loosely today to businesses whose sales increases represent little more than inflation of overall prices.
+The term “growth company” is dandled about rather loosely today to businesses whose sales increases represent little more than inflation of overall prices.
 LFI can be categorized as a small growth company as the record will show owing to the increase in value of the underlying businesses it partly owns:

 Year – Net Asset Value Per Share – Dividends Per Share